End Times Issues

 44. Introduction to Commandment #1.
 PDF / JPEG

-A few final comments about the 10 Commandments and their influence on the rest of Scripture.
+First, a few final comments about the influence of the 10 Commandments on the rest of Scripture.
 Then we examine: (1) the scope of the first commandment, (2) the connection between "gods" and nations, and finally, (3) what is a "god."

 45. Beware of God-substitutes!
 PDF / JPEG